Federal Tax Dependents

 - Your spouse or common-law spouse (note 1) (“qualified” federal tax dependent).

-- Your same or opposite gender domestic partner (note 2) (may or may not be your “qualified” federal tax dependent).
+- Your same or opposite gender domestic partner or civil union partner (note 2) (may or may not be your “qualified” federal tax dependent).

-- You, your spouse’s, common-law spouse’s or your domestic partners unmarried or married child(ren) including natural children, legally adopted children, foster children placed with you for adoption, stepchildren, children in which legal guardianship has been designated and children defined under a Qualified Medical Child Support Order (QMCSO) (note 4) (may or may not be your “qualified” federal tax dependent).
+- You, your spouse’s, common-law spouse’s, domestic partner's or divil union partner's unmarried or married child(ren) including natural children, legally adopted children, foster children placed with you for adoption, stepchildren, children in which legal guardianship has been designated and children defined under a Qualified Medical Child Support Order (QMCSO) (note 4) (may or may not be your “qualified” federal tax dependent).

 Each child must be either a: